 Before discussing withdrawal symptoms and what you can do to make your transition easier, it may help to think about why you want to wean yourself off of your medication.
 Is it no longer working?
 Do you feel like you no longer need it?
 Are there negative side effects?
 Is it possible that the nervousness you describe could be related to the reason you began taking it in the first place?
 Consider thinking about the answers to these questions before your appointment with your health care provider.
 They may ask you similar questions when talking with you about discontinuing your use.
 All that said, time to talk more about SSRIs!

 SSRIs work by altering serotonin levels in the brain.
-More specifically, by increasing levels of serotonin and thereby decreasing the impact of depression (to learn more about SSRIs consider reading Best SSRI's for social anxiety/panic attacks in the Go Ask Alice! archives).
+More specifically, by increasing levels of serotonin and thereby decreasing the impact of depression.
 When someone starts taking SSRIs, they typically take a few weeks to begin feeling the effects.
 Health care providers often prescribe gradually increasing doses until the maximum dose is reached so that the body can adjust; this process could take up to six months.
 Likewise, when ending antidepressant use, health care providers often use a process to gradually decrease dosage (for up to eight weeks) because of the possibility of withdrawal symptoms (a.k.a. discontinuation symptoms).
 On a side note, just because someone experiences withdrawal symptoms doesn’t mean that they were "addicted" to SSRIs, only that there is an adjustment period for recovering from the change in serotonin levels.
 Withdrawal symptoms often mimic ones associated with the flu and can include:

 - Dizziness or lightheadedness